mydobie/skipMenu/README.md

 ## Using skipMenu on your website

-In order for skiMenu to work, you need to download the files and add them to your project.
+In order for skipMenu to work, you need to download the files and add them to your project.
 Once that is done, include both the `skipMenu.js` and a `skipMenu.css` files in your HTML file.
 There are two css files, one for sites that use Bootstrap (`skipMenu-bootstrap.css`) and one for sites that do not (`skipMenu-full.css`).

 In the head section of your HTML file, add the following: